homerhanumat/tridentmoon/content/articles/02-primary.md

 ### upaviṣṭakoṇāsana

-*English*: "Entered-into" Angle Posture^[*upaviṣṭa* can mean "seated" but here it most likely refers to the way that the forward-folding torso "enters into" the angle formed by the legs.]
+*English*: "Entered-into" Angle Posture[^entered-into]

+[^entered-into]: *upaviṣṭa* can mean "seated" but here it most likely refers to the way that the forward-folding torso "enters into" the angle formed by the legs.]

 This posture has two phases:  A and B.